UloE-G/GoldenWokV3/README.md

     - 19 Warnings.
     - 1 undefined variable.

+**Python**

+- Python code was ran through the [CI Python Linter](https://pep8ci.herokuapp.com/)

+    - There were no errors for any of the python code in the menu, contact and about

+    - In goldenwok settings.py file there were:

+        - 5 Errors

+        - 1 Warning

+    - I did not change them as these were Django code and I figured it was best not to alter it.

 **Accessability**

 - I can confirm that the colors and fonts are easy to read and accesible by running it through lighthouse in devtools.